-Hungarians queue for guns for fear of disorder as coronavirus spreads
+Hungarians stand in line for guns for fear of disorder as coronavirus spreads

 Vass, the gun shop owner, said even small weapons not requiring a license were very dangerous in the wrong hands, given that even non-combat gas pistols can be lethal at close range, and the interest does not stop there.

 “People have gone nuts,” he said.
-“They gobble up anything they don’t need a license for.
+“They gobble up anything they don’t need a licence for.
 Gas pistols, rubber bullet guns, and even things like crossbows, which can harm you seriously.”

 Hungarian police and the government did not immediately respond to requests for comment.